 Hi there, I'm Laura!
-I'm 17, I love science and I play the banjo.
+I'm 18, I love science and I play the banjo.
 This blog is a science-themed blog and a personal blog.
-I want to be a lot of things when I grow up, but most specifically, an astrophysicist, an astronaut, and quite possibly an author.
+I want to do a lot of things in my life, but most specifically, I want to inspire people to love and want to explore science and nature!

 Thanks for visiting my blog!